xGentuso/PHPAssignment5/README.md

 - **View Technician List Link**: Returns to the Technician List page.
 - **Password Security**: Passwords entered through this form are now securely hashed before being stored, ensuring no plain-text passwords are saved in the system.

+### Manage Customers

+#### Customer List Page

+- **Search Functionality**: Provides a form to search for customers by last name or other criteria.
+- **Select Button**: Allows admins to select a customer and proceed to the Update Customer page to edit information.

+#### Update Customer Page

+- **Update Customer Button**: Submits changes to the customer information to the database.
+- **Back Link**: Provides an option to return to the Customer List Page without making changes.

 ## Validation

 ### Product Management

-- **Form Validation**: Ensures that all required fields (product code, name, version, and release date) are entered on the `Add Product` page.
+- **Form Validation**: Ensures that all required fields (product code, name, version, and release date) are entered on the Add Product page.
 An error page is displayed if any required fields are missing.

 ### Manage Technicians

-- **Form Validation**: Ensures that all fields in the `Add Technician` form are filled out.
+- **Form Validation**: Ensures that all fields in the Add Technician form are filled out.
 If any required fields are missing, an error page is displayed indicating the omission.
 - **Password Requirements**: Passwords must be at least 8 characters long and include at least one uppercase letter, one lowercase letter, one number, and one special character.
 If these criteria are not met, an error message is shown.

+### Manage Customers

+- **Form Validation**: Ensures that all required fields are correctly filled in the Update Customer form.
+An error message is displayed if any required information is missing or invalid.

 ## Usage